HailKing/Automate_Projects/README.md

 ### Usage:

-Type in terminal the command 'create **name of the repository** _mode of the repository_' where the mode might be empty if you want a public repository or you can explicitly type 'public' or 'private' create whatever repository you want
+Type in terminal the command 'create 'work mode' **name of the repository** _mode of the repository_' where the mode of the repository might be empty if you want a public repository or you can explicitly type 'public' or 'private' create whatever repository you want and if you want to open the vs code automatically and have your terminal redirected to the new repository in your machine you may type -w in the field of work mode

 ### Setting environment: